Tool Search: Letter Designer

 After creating the letter in the Default Language, enter text for this same letter in a different language by selecting the language in the Preferred Language list and typing/pasting the translated text into the WYSIWYG editor.
 That language becomes bold, and an Active checkbox becomes available.
 A language version of the letter is only a draft until the Active checkbox is marked.

-When it is determined that the draft letter can be sent, mark the Active checkbox, indicating the letter is now ready to print for those individuals assigned that Preferred Language.
+When it is determined that the draft letter can be sent, mark the Active checkbox to indicate the letter is now ready to print for those individuals assigned that Preferred Language.

-Repeat these steps for the other languages where letters must be available.
+Repeat these steps for the other languages that require letters.

 Please adhere to any district policy that may exist for what needs to be included in the letters.